jax-ml/jax-ai-stack/docs/source/JAX_examples_image_segmentation.md

 ### Data augmentation

-Here, we'll define a simple data augmentation pipeline of joined image and mask transformations using [Albumentations](https://albumentations.ai/docs/examples/example/).
-We will apply geometric and color transformations to increase the diversity of the training data.
+Data augmentation can be important for increasing the diversity of the dataset, which includes random rotations, resizing crops, horizontal flips, and brightness/contrast adjustments.
+In this section, we'll define a simple data augmentation pipeline of joined image and mask transformations using [Albumentations](https://albumentations.ai/docs/examples/example/), so that we can apply geometric and color transformations to increase the diversity of the training data.
 For more details on the Albumentations transformations, check the [Albumentations reference API](https://albumentations.ai/docs/api_reference/full_reference/).

 ```{code-cell} ipython3
 img_size = 256